Polyphlebium venosum: Ecology and lifecycle

 Due to Polyphlebium venosum being only one cell layer thick, it is heavily prone to desiccation in hot or dry environments.
-This is one of the main reasons that it grows as a mat on the shaded side of Dicksonia antartica.
+This is one of the main reasons that it grows as a mat on the shaded side of Dicksonia antarctica.

 P. venosum is at no threat of worldwide extinction, but extreme events like large-scale wildfires can reduce population sizes and exacerbate the effect of anthropogenic disturbances.
-Due to its heavy reliance on D. antartica the species has a limited dispersion rate which can be halted by dry landscapes acting as geological boundaries.
+Due to its heavy reliance on D. antarctica the species has a limited dispersion rate which can be halted by dry landscapes acting as geological boundaries.
 Like other ferns, P. venosum undergoes alteration of generations which consists of two sexual stages - the diploid sporophyte and the haploid gametophyte.
 The sporophyte stage of P. venosum consists of adult ferns which release numerous spores.
-These spores then settle on the trunks of D. antartica in a moist and sheltered habitat.
+These spores then settle on the trunks of D. antarctica in a moist and sheltered habitat.
 Spores germinate within a few days and form a one cell layer thick, 'heart-shaped' prothallus.
 In ferns, the time required for the prothallus to sexually mature may require several months to several years of development.
 The male antheridia matures and releases its gametes earlier than the female archegonia in an effort to avoid self-fertilisation.
 The prothallus can reproduce asexually through the release of gemmae which on germination produce rhizoids, filaments and antheridia or more gemmae.
 The prothallus can also reproduce itself vegetatively by regeneration.
 Once established, P. venosum spreads to surrounding substrate through its extensively creeping rhizomes.

 Spores of P. venosum take two days to germinate after sowing and are on average only viable for 48 days.
 After two weeks, only 1/10 billion of the original spores survive.
 Distribution of the spores places 90% in the immediate vicinity of the parent sporophyte.
 The short lived nature of P. venosum's spores compared to other ferns reduces their likelihood for long-distance dispersal.